Use this command to install Yeelight Home with WinGet:

 Lists homes available to the selected credential and stores the default home for later Skill calls.

-Run home select only when you want future house-scoped commands to use a default home.
-You can also pass a one-time --house-id or YEELIGHT_HOME_HOUSE_ID.
+Run home select --lang en-US in an interactive terminal to choose by number or complete home name.
+Automation can pass --house-id directly.
+Use it only when you want future house-scoped commands to use a default home; a one-time --house-id or YEELIGHT_HOME_HOUSE_ID remains available.

 Reads a SkillRequest JSON object from stdin and writes a SkillResponse JSON object to stdout.
+Add --keep-alive to process newline-delimited requests on a persistent process and receive one response line for each request.
 This is the only command Skills should call for smart-home operations.

 Flag overrides are applied before request parameters are resolved; request parameters.region and parameters.houseId still work when the corresponding flag is omitted.